xurei/restgoose/docs/getting-started.md

 Same goes for actors.

 We will use a simple authorization for the sake of simplicity: a secret key to provide in the header of the requests.
-Also, we want the movies to list its actors and the actors to list their filmography.
+Also, we want the movies to contain a list of its actors and the actors a list of their respective filmography.

 ------